 - Area: In the western part of Candidasa.
 On the opposite side of the road from the shoreline, but very few hotels offer any semblance of a beach anyway.
 Surrounded by places to shop, eat, and drink, and handy to transport.

 - How to Get There: Few metered taxis and chartered cars from the airport (about 2 hours) will take anyone this far, so best to arrange transfers from the hotel.
-See under Local Transport later about tourist shuttle buses.
+See under Local Transport below about tourist shuttle buses.

 - Handy to: Scuba-diving agencies.
 Snorkeling spots.
 Perama shuttle bus office.

-The Watergarden Hotel & Spa – The Basics
+The Water Garden Hotel – The Basics

 - Beach: Candidasa is a chain of rocky coves with patches of gritty sand created by breakwaters.
-The hotel does not face the sea, but simply walk 100m down the lane to the Puri Pandan restaurant (almost across the road from the hotel), where calm waters and a patch of decent public beach awaits.
+The hotel does not face the sea, but simply walk 100m down the lane to the Puri Pandan restaurant (almost across the road from the hotel), where calm water and a patch of decent public beach awaits.

 - Views: All villas are secluded behind walls, fences, or dense foliage, with views of fish-filled ponds and lush private gardens.